fmtlib/fmt/doc/api.rst

 The write API provides classes for writing formatted data into character streams.
 It is usually faster than the `format API`_ but, as IOStreams, may result in larger compiled code size.
-The main writer class is `~fmt::BasicMemoryWriter` which stores its output in a memory buffer and provides direct access to it.
+The main writer class is `~fmt::basic_memory_writer` which stores its output in a memory buffer and provides direct access to it.
 It is possible to create custom writers that store output elsewhere by subclassing `~fmt::BasicWriter`.

 .. doxygenclass:: fmt::BasicWriter
    :members:

-.. doxygenclass:: fmt::BasicMemoryWriter
+.. doxygenclass:: fmt::basic_memory_writer
    :members:

 .. doxygenclass:: fmt::BasicArrayWriter